 A long time ago we made a commitment to turn the insurance space around; that pledge became Orion180.

 Our advanced proprietary technology set us apart; our innovative approach to customer service allows us to give you more high-level customer care and our outstanding coverage options, competitive premiums allow retail agents to provide homeowners with a product that is flexible, dependable, and affordable.
-Our homeowner’s product is available in Admitted (ISO – HO3) and Non-Admitted (ISO Special HO3) options in most states.
+Our homeowner’s product is available in Admitted (ISO – HO3) and Surplus Lines (Special HO3) options in most states.
 It focuses on single-family homes and secondary homes, townhomes, and modular homes that are owner-occupied only.
 For a detailed list visit our Territory Maps.

 Our underwriting guidelines best fit:

 - Single Family Homes & Secondary Homes

 - No distance to coast limitations (Non-Admitted only)

 - Roof exclusions available (Available for Non-Admitted/Coming soon for Admitted)